gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

 ```

 Next, we no longer need to inherit from *IDialog*.
-Instead, we're going to inherit from the .NET Bot Builder's native *LuisDialog* with a *Reservation* type parameter.
+Instead, we're going to inherit from .NET Bot Builder's *LuisDialog* with a *Reservation* type parameter.
 You're *RootDialog* should now look like this:

 ```csharp